• Skip to primary navigation

 Partially eaten apple chutney toast on a white plate

-1. Serve this sweet and tangy apple chutney as a side dish in any meal.
+1. Serve this sweet and spicy apple chutney as a side dish with any meal.
+It goes well with not just Indian food but a lot of other dishes from different cuisines.

 2. You can make it a part of your cheese boards.

-4. Mix some apple chutney with thick yogurt or cream cheese and a delicious dip is ready that can be served with any snack of your choice.
+6. Mix some apple chutney with thick yogurt or cream cheese to make a delicious dipping sauce that can be served with any snack of choice.

-To store, allow the apple chutney allow it to reach room temperature then transfer to clean and dry airtight jars.
+To store, allow the apple chutney to reach room temperature then transfer to clean and dry airtight jars.
 Refrigerate for around 15 days.

-1. Try using a tangy variety of apples in this recipe.
+1. Try using a tart variety of apples in this recipe.

-2. Adjust the amount of sugar depending upon how sweet the apples are and also how sweet you want the chutney to be.
+2. Adjust the amount of sugar depending on how sweet the apples are and also how sweet you want the chutney to be.

 3. Different people prefer different consistency of apple chutney.
 You can completely mash the apples if you prefer a smooth chutney.
 However, you can also leave apple chunks if you prefer it that way.